-Changes to the Policy

-A number of changes to compliance limits in the existing Policy have been proposed.
-All the changes have been carefully considered to enable Council officers to more easily achieve their treasury management goals, without exposing the Council to significant risk.
+- 7 The most significant of the proposed changes to the Treasury Management Policy relate to the two new investment funds. - A small number of minor changes to policy definitions and compliance limits in the existing Policy have also been proposed.
+These changes have been carefully considered to enable Council officers to more easily achieve their treasury management goals, without exposing the Council to significant risk.